Private Member’s Bill C-368

 Our journey to protect natural health products in Canada has reached an exciting juncture.
 An e-petition was registered with the House of Commons, echoing the NHPPA’s e-petition and championing the same vital cause—supporting Bill C-368.

 Signing the registered e-petition is not just a signature; it’s a declaration of our collective determination to maintain our health freedoms and access to natural health products.
-Your voice is powerful—and you can now make it heard by signing the registered e-petition.
+Over 12,000 Canadians signed this e-petition.

 300,000 Electronic Letters Sent to MPs: April 9, 2024